dissyulina/cookle-cookbook/README.md

    - Other student's project [Rebecca Tracey](https://github.com/rebeccatraceyt/bake-it-til-you-make-it)
    - [This Github page](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9).

-3. Fixed Navigation bar that dissapears on scroll down and appears again on scroll up was sourced from [this tutorial](https://bootstrap-menu.com/detail-autohide.html).
+3. Sticky Navigation bar that dissapears on scroll down and appears again on scroll up was sourced from [this tutorial](https://bootstrap-menu.com/detail-autohide.html).
 4. Feature to check passoword match on Sign Up page and Change Password page was sourced from [this StackOverflow page](https://stackoverflow.com/questions/21727317/how-to-check-confirm-password-field-in-form-without-reloading-page/21727518).
 5. Add delete button except on the first field on Add Recipe page and Edit Recipe page (Ingredients and Directions) was sourced from [this StackOverflow page](https://stackoverflow.com/questions/20233721/how-do-you-index-on-a-jinja-template).
 6. Delete the one input box when delete button is clicked on Add Recipe page and Edit Recipe page (Ingredients and Directions) was sourced from [this StackOverflow page](https://stackoverflow.com/questions/6647736/how-to-delete-parent-element-using-jquery).